 VLDL is produced by liver cells.
 It transports both triglycerides and cholesterol.
 Once in the circulation, VLDL is broken down by lipoprotein lipase in capillary beds, releasing triglycerides for energy utilization by cells or storage in adipose tissue.

-After triglycerides are released from VLDL, its composition changes and it becomes intermediate-density lipoprotein (IDL).
+The composition of VLDL changes when triglycerides have been released.
+VLDL then becomes becomes intermediate-density lipoprotein (IDL).
 Later, when the amount of cholesterol increases, IDL becomes low-density lipoprotein (LDL).

 Definition of Normal and High Levels of Triglycerides